Monotonicity formulas and (S$_+$)-property: old and new: Beyond the power-law case

 \end{lemma}

-\begin{remark} Note that this is a result only for $\Phi$-functions and not generalized $\Phi$-functions.
-This means that, given a generalized $\Phi$-function $\ph$ with good enough properties, we could then apply it to each $\ph(x,\cdot)$ with $x \in \Omega$, but then the constant $C$ would depend on $x$, that is
+\begin{remark} Note that this is a result only for N-functions and not generalized N-functions.
+This means that, given a generalized N-function $\ph$ with good enough properties, we could then apply it to each $\ph(x,\cdot)$ with $x \in \Omega$, but then the constant $C$ would depend on $x$, that is

-However, for our purposes, the fact that $C$ depends on $x$ will not be an obstacle as it will be seen later.
+However, for our purposes, the fact that $C$ depends on $x$ will not be an obstacle, as it will be seen later.
 Another thing to note is that we do not even know if $C_x$ is measurable, so it must not appear in any integrand. \end{remark}

 The result above motivates the following assumption.